t-d-k/LibreCrypt/docs/installation_and_upgrading__PC.md

 ## Automatic installation
 </A>

-1. Download the DoxBox installer called InstallDoxBox_vNN.exe where NN is the version number, and run it.
-Accept any prompts.
+1. Download the DoxBox installer called InstallDoxBox_vNN.exe where NN is the version number.
+1. Turn off 'Safe Boot', & Disklocker
+1. Run InstallDoxBox_vNN.exe, accept any prompts.
 1. After prompting you for some simple details, DoxBox will be installed on your PC.
 1. Reboot your PC after the installation is complete.
 1. You will see the text that Windows is in 'Test Mode' on the desktop - to remove this see [here](impact_of_kernel_driver_signing.html).